retaildevcrews/istio/spikes/harbor/README.md

 1. Try `docker ps` and try the ports for `harbor-nginx` and `harbor-portal`.

-## Proposed Sequence diagram to use Harbor Registry and Proxy
+## Sequence diagram for Harbor Registry and Proxy

+The diagram shows four different use cases to use Harbor Proxy and Harbor Registry with existing CI/CD pipeline which includes caching and vulnerability scans.

 ```mermaid